jbandi/jonasbandi.net/content/blog/2018-09-20-angular-cli-moment/index.md

 slug: angular-cli-moment
 date: 2018-09-20
 title: 'Angular CLI and Moment.js: A recipe for disaster … and how to fix it.'
-description: 'Beware: Angular CLI 6 makes impossible to use Moment.js!'
+description: 'Beware: Angular CLI 6 makes it impossible to use Moment.js!'
 published: true
 author: 'Jonas Bandi'
 banner: './banner.png'